 1.2 The terms, “Commission”, “Controller”, “Data Subject”, “Member State”, “Personal Data”, “Personal Data Breach”, “Processing” and “Supervisory Authority” shall have the same meaning as in the GDPR, and their cognate terms shall be construed accordingly.

 2.1 Contracted Processor shall:

 2.1.1 comply with all applicable Data Protection Laws in the Processing of Company Personal Data; and

-2.1.2 not Process Company Personal Data other than on the relevant Company’s documented instructions or as may be agreed upon under the Principal Agreement.
+2.1.2 not process any Personal Data other than on the relevant Company’s documented instructions or as may be agreed upon under the Principal Agreement.

-2.2 The Company instructs Processor to process Company Personal Data.
+2.2 The Company instructs Contracted Processor to process Company Personal Data.

 6. Data Subject Rights

 6.1 Taking into account the nature of the Processing, Contracted Processor shall assist the Company by implementing appropriate technical and organisational measures, insofar as this is possible, for the fulfilment of the Company obligations, as reasonably understood by Company, to respond to requests to exercise Data Subject rights under the Data Protection Laws.

 6.2 Contracted Processor shall: